gravins/Anti-SymmetricDGN/README.md

 # Anti-Symmetric DGN
 This repository provides the official reference implementation of our papers

--**Anti-Symmetric DGN: a stable architecture for Deep Graph Networks** accepted at ICLR 2023
+- **Anti-Symmetric DGN: a stable architecture for Deep Graph Networks** accepted at ICLR 2023
 - **Non-Dissipative Propagation by Anti-Symmetric Deep Graph Networks** accepted at the DLG-AAAI’23 workshop.

 Please consider citing us